Skip to content

 PdfBuilder pdb = new PdfBuilder();

-// Configuring page settings
+// Configuring the PDF's page settings

 pdb.setPageMargin(0.25,1,0.25,1,0,0);